BV-BRC/BV-BRC-Docs/docroot/welcome.rst

  - Tutorials: provides detailed, step-by-step instructions with screen captures to illustrate how to use a particular data type or tool and interpret its results, often with additional information and rationale to enhance its use in the context of a broader biological question.

- - FAQs and Common Tasks: provides answers to frequently asked questions (FAQs) from our users and instructions for performing common tasks are provided in this section.
+ - FAQs and Common Tasks: provides answers to frequently asked questions (FAQs) from our users and instructions for performing common tasks.